What is a composite bifold door? Benefits, comparisons, colours and glass

 Hippca White (RAL 9016)

-Hippca white brings lightness to your bifold door without drawing a lot of attention.
+Hippca white brings lightness to your bifold door without drawing a lot of attention and can help to reflect the light that comes into your home.
 White is a neutral colour so works with any number of colour combinations.
-The white/oak combination creates a beautifully bright and natural style to your bifold door.
+The white/oak combination creates a beautifully light and natural style to your external bifold door.

 Hippca white is one of the most popular finishes available and for good reasons.